xingyif/lvm-rails/README.md

 See the live version here: https://lvm-rails.herokuapp.com/

-This repo was initially intended to be a spike to test the feasibility of starting from scratch.

 **Instructions detailed for MacOS; however, it can easily be adapted to linux/unix environments**

 To get started, fork and clone down the repo as defined in the [git flow article](https://cs5500.ccs.neu.edu/confluence/display/CS4500Sp16TEAM4/Git+Workflow).